 Approval to Use Telehealth Services

-Telehealth services may be authorized by the Offices for CCBHCs for services provided by telehealth practitioners, from distant site from the location of the recipient, where the recipient is located at the originating site.
-The Offices support the use of telehealth as an appropriate component of delivery of CCBHC services to the extent that it is in the best interests of the recipient of services; is performed in compliance with applicable state and federal laws and regulations, the provisions of this Section, and any guidelines issued by the Offices.
-All services may be delivered via telehealth unless otherwise specified by guidelines established by the Offices.
+Telehealth services may be authorized by OMH and OASAS for CCBHCs for services provided by telehealth practitioners, from distant site from the location of the recipient, where the recipient is located at the originating site.
+OMH and OASAS support the use of telehealth as an appropriate component of delivery of CCBHC services to the extent that it is in the best interests of the recipient of services; is performed in compliance with applicable State and Federal laws and regulations, the provisions of this section, and any guidelines issued by OMH and OASAS.
+All services may be delivered via telehealth unless otherwise specified by guidelines established by OMH and OASAS.

-Approval shall be based on receipt by the Offices of the following:
+Approval shall be based on receipt by OMH and OASAS of the following:

-Sufficient written demonstration that telehealth services will be used for assessment and treatment services provided by CCBHCs consistent with the requirements of this Subpart, guidelines established by the Offices, and that the services are being requested not to fulfill regulatory staffing requirements but because they are necessary to improve access and the quality of care of individuals receiving services or because they are necessary to address workforce shortages.
+Sufficient written demonstration that telehealth services will be used for assessment and treatment services provided by CCBHCs consistent with the requirements of this Subpart, guidelines established by OMH and OASAS, and that the services are being requested not to fulfill regulatory staffing requirements but because they are necessary to improve access and the quality of care of individuals receiving services or because they are necessary to address workforce shortages.

-Submission to the Offices of policies and procedures and an attestation to provide telehealth services that satisfies the provisions of this Section and includes:
+Submission to OMH and OASAS of policies and procedures and an attestation to provide telehealth services that satisfies the provisions of this section and includes:

-Confidentiality protections for persons who receive telehealth services, including measures to ensure the security of the electronic transmission;
+confidentiality protections for persons who receive telehealth services, including measures to ensure the security of the electronic transmission;

-Procedures for assessing recipients to determine whether a recipient may be properly treated via telehealth services;
+procedures for assessing recipients to determine whether a recipient may be properly treated via telehealth services;

-Informed consent of persons who receive telehealth services and procedures for the withdrawal of such consent;
+informed consent of persons who receive telehealth services and procedures for the withdrawal of such consent;

-Procedures for handling emergencies with persons who receive telehealth services; and
+procedures for handling emergencies with persons who receive telehealth services; and

-Contingency procedures to use when the delivery of telehealth service is interrupted, or when the transmission of the two-way interactions is deemed inadequate for the purposes of service provision.
+contingency procedures to use when the delivery of telehealth service is interrupted, or when the transmission of the two-way interactions is deemed inadequate for the purposes of service provision.

-Requests for approval to deliver telehealth services shall be submitted in writing by the CCBHC in a form and format prescribed by the Offices.
+Requests for approval to deliver telehealth services shall be submitted in writing by the CCBHC in a form and format prescribed by OMH and OASAS.

-Approval by the Offices shall be based on review of the policies and procedures addressing the requirements for telehealth services in this Section.
+Approval by OMH and OASAS shall be based on review of the policies and procedures addressing the requirements for telehealth services in this section.

-The Offices shall provide approval to utilize telehealth services in writing.
-The CCBHC must retain a copy of the approval document and shall make it available for inspection upon request of the Offices.
+OMH and OASAS shall provide approval to utilize telehealth services in writing.
+The CCBHC must retain a copy of the approval document and shall make it available for inspection upon request of OMH and OASAS.

-Failure to adhere to the requirements set forth in this Section may be grounds for revocation of approval to utilize telehealth services.
+Failure to adhere to the requirements set forth in this section may be grounds for revocation of approval to utilize telehealth services.
 CCBHCs will be notified of such revocation in writing, and the CCBHC may request an informal administrative review of such decision.
-The request for review must be made in writing within 15 business days of the date it receives notice of revocation to the commissioners.
+The request for review must be made in writing within 15 business days of the date it receives notice of revocation.
+Such request shall be made to the commissioners.
 The commissioners shall notify the CCBHC, in writing, of the results of the informal administrative review within 20 business days of receipt of the request for review.
-The commissioners determination shall be final and not subject to further review.
+The commissioners’ determination shall be final and not subject to further review.

 In order to provide telehealth services, the distant site telehealth practitioner must:

-Possess a current, valid license, permit, limited permit, or credential to practice in New York State, or is designated or approved by the Offices to provide services and be in good standing with the appropriate licensing/credentialing authority;
+possess a current, valid license, permit, limited permit, or credential to practice in New York State, or is designated or approved by OMH and OASAS to provide services and be in good standing with the appropriate licensing/credentialing authority;

-Directly render the telehealth service;
+directly render the telehealth service;

-Abide by the laws and regulations of the State of New York including the New York State Mental Hygiene Law and any other law, regulation, or policy that governs the assessment or treatment service being provided;
+abide by the laws and regulations of the State of New York including the New York State Mental Hygiene Law and any other law, regulation, or policy that governs the assessment or treatment service being provided;